sayshar/alpine-rpi-os/README.md

 10) Install bash to ensure bash script compatibility `sudo apk add bash`

+11) Also install git, we will need it later.

+    `sudo apk add git`

 ## Installing the 'cardano-node' and 'cardano-cli' static binaries (AlpineOS uses static binaries almost exclusively so you should avoid non-static builds)